Liquor vs Liqueurs? Whisky vs Whiskey? Scotch vs Bourbon? Spirits…?

 Now, let’s get to what we all came here for, the different types of liquor.
-And to be honest, there are a lot of them.
-So rather than go through an exhaustive list of spirits you’re likely never to use (or see), we’re going to focus on the most important.
+To be honest, there are a lot of them.
+So rather than go through an exhaustive list of spirits you’re likely never to use (or see), we’re going to focus on the best alcohols in my opinion.

-The liquors that we’re going to look at are:
+The different types of liquors that we’re going to look at are:

 - Whisky (or Whiskey?)

-- Vermouth (technically not a liquor, but important for bartenders to know about nonetheless)
+- Vermouth (technically not a type of liquor, but important for bartenders to know about nonetheless)

 ‘Sunshine in the stomach’ was an old Russian saying for Vodka.
 And there’s no doubt that vodka brought warmth to many cold Russian winters.
 But funnily enough, vodka more likely originated in Poland.

 That being said, it’s hard to pick up these subtleties even when you’re drinking vodka straight.
-And of all the liquors in the world, vodka is the most ‘pure’ and has the least flavor.
+And of all the different types of liquor in the world, vodka is the most ‘pure’ and has the least flavor.

 Because of vodka’s lack of flavor, it’s extremely versatile in cocktails.
 It’s ability to showcase other ingredients flavors & aromas is unrivaled because it doesn’t have any (or very little) of its own!
 Whereas other spirits that have much more distinct flavors don’t always mix well with other ingredients.